-The release of this Consultation Paper and the CIE's draft report signifies the completion of this first phase of work, as highlighted in grey in the table below.
+In preparing the Final Report, the Regulator took into consideration the CIE's final report, input from stakeholders through consultation and OTTER staff research.
+The release of this Final Report and the CIE's final report signifies the completion of this inquiry, as highlighted in the table below.

 Milestone Date

 Release of Terms of Reference 31 August 2012

 Engage the CIE 1 October 2012

 Initial consultation November 2012

 Receipt of the CIE's draft report December 2012

 Release of the Regulator's Consultation Paper and the CIE's draft report 15 February 2013

 Submissions due 3 April 2013

-The Regulator's report submitted to the Transport Commission 31 May 2013
+The Regulator's report submitted to the Transport Commission, Minister for Finance and Minister for Sustainable Transport 31 May 2013